LipikaVanan/College-Symposium-Event-Management-System/README.md

-# Marriage-Event-Planner
+# COLLEGE SYMPOSIUM EVENT MANAGEMENT
-Planning a marriage event involves managing numerous tasks, timelines, and vendor interactions.
-This complexity often necessitates a streamlined system to ensure the event runs smoothly.
-Our proposed solution is a Marriage Event Planner Application developed using ReactJS for the frontend and MongoDB for the backend database.
-This application aims to provide a user-friendly interface and robust functionality to handle the multifaceted aspects of wedding planning efficiently.
+Planning a college event involves managing multiple tasks, schedules, and participant coordination.
+This complexity requires a well-organized system to ensure smooth execution.
+Our proposed solution is a College Event Management System, developed using ReactJS for the frontend and MongoDB for the backend database.
+This application provides a user-friendly interface and powerful features to efficiently handle various aspects of event planning and management.

-1. To provide an intuitive and responsive user interface for users to plan and manage wedding events.
+1.To provide an intuitive and responsive user interface for students and administrators to plan and manage college events.
-2. To implement a robust backend system capable of storing and retrieving large volumes of data efficiently.
+2.To implement a robust backend system capable of storing and retrieving large volumes of event-related data efficiently.
-3. To facilitate seamless communication between users and vendors.
+3.To facilitate seamless communication between students, organizers, and event coordinators.
-4. To enable real-time updates and notifications regarding the event planning progress.
+4.To enable real-time updates and notifications regarding event schedules, changes, and participation details.